 .
 F.R.S., No. 27, Dover Street, q., F.R.S., No. 12, Bruton Street, , No. 12, Essex Street, Strand.
 EY, Fenchurch Street.
 OWNES, Esq., F.R.A.S.
-AMES DOWNER, Esq. that entitle the Assured to participate in the profits.

-who have been assured four years on the equal scale of premiums. n paid; and the bonus awarded in 1839, on the average, equalled £31 who have been assured four years on the equal scale of premiums.
-Into comus accuarea in 1834 averagea £10 per cent, on the premiums then paid; and the bonus awarded in 1839, on the average, equalled £31 per cent. on the premiums received during the preceding five years.
-4thly.
-Assurers may have the bonus applied to increase the sum assured, or in reduction of future premiums, either for the remainder of life or for the next five years only.
-5thly.
+AMES DOWNER, Esq. pital. that entitle the Assured to participate in the profits. noh have been assured four yars on the equal scale of premiums.
+Ine conus accurred in 1839, on the averaged x10 per cent. on the premiums then paid; and the bonus avaired four yars on the equal scale of premiums.
+Athly.
+Assurers may have the bolus applied to increase the sum assured, or in reduction of future premiums, either for the remainder of life or for the next five years only.
+Stilly.
 Policies granted without any charge to the Assured beyond the stamp duty.
-6thly.
+Glilly.
 An option given to Assurers, on the increasing scale of rates, after the lapse of any number of years, to commute the future increasing premium by an equivalent equal annual one for the remainder of life, and thereafter to participate in the profits.
 The same advantages are applicable to Assurers on the decreasing scale of rates.
 7thly.
 Policies on the lives of parties dying by suicide, duelling, or by the hands of justice, not void as respects the interests of persons to whom they have been legally assigned.
 8thly.
 No extra charge for residence in any part of Europe, nor for proceeding (in a decked, sailing, or steam vessel,) from any one Port thereof to another during Peace, to Assurers not being seafaring men by profession.
-Licenses are granted to go to any part of the world upon terms proportionate to the risk. terms proportionate to the risk.
+Licenses are granted to go to any part of the world upon terms proportionate to the risk.
 9thly.
 Whole-life policies on the equal scale of premium purchaseable after four years.
-Lapsed Policies revived on favourable terms to the 9thly.
-Assured.
-The Board-day is every FRIDAY at \(\frac{1}{2}\) past Two o'Clock; but appearances may be taken on any day between the hours of 10 and 12 in the morning, before either of the Medical Officers, at their respective Residences, as stated above.
+Lansed Policies revived on favourable decreases. terms proportionate to the risk.
+9thly.
+Whole-life policies on the equal scale of premium purchaseable after four years.
+Lapsed Policies revived on favourable terms to the The Board-day is every FRIDAY at 1 past Two o'Clock; but appearances may be taken on any day between the hours of 10 and 12 in the morning, before either of the Medical Officers, at their respective Residences, as stated above.
 TABLES.